Human Appeal: Awards and nominations

 In 2013, Human Appeal was awarded the International Charity Award at Global Peace and Unity.

 In January 2015, Human Appeal was nominated for the Charity of the Year award at the British Muslim Awards.

 In January 2017, Human Appeal was awarded Charity of the Year at the British Muslim Awards for their outstanding achievements and contribution to British society.

 Human Appeal was shortlisted in the Charity Times Awards 2022, under the "Change Project of the Year" category.

 Supporters

-UK Labour Party leader Keir Starmer, Rabbi Laura Janner-Klausner, Anna Soubry, MP Kate Green, MP Shabana Mahmood, and Sir Graham Brady have all supported Human Appeal.
+UK Prime Minister Sir Keir Starmer, Rabbi Laura Janner-Klausner, Anna Soubry, MP Kate Green, MP Shabana Mahmood, and Sir Graham Brady have all supported Human Appeal.